"(Required)" indicates required fields

 • are breastfeeding or plan to breastfeed.
 It is not known if ISTURISA passes into your breast milk.
 You should not breastfeed if you take ISTURISA and for 1 week after stopping treatment.

-Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you take medicines used to treat certain heart problems.
 Ask your healthcare provider if you are not sure whether your medicine is used to treat heart problems.